About the VIP program

 2015 First Place Magna Award

-- Complete a fingerprint background check upon making a commitment
+- Complete a fingerprint background check upon making a commitment, and

-Would you like to learn more?Attend the orientation to find out whether this is the right volunteer opportunity for you.
-Orientations are held once per month beginning in June and ending in February.
-Orientations are held at the Paradise Valley Unified School District Offices on 32nd Street just south of Greenway Road, at 15032 N. 32nd Street, Phoenix 85032.
+Would you like to learn more?Attend an orientation to find out whether this is the right volunteer opportunity for you.
+Orientations are held once per month (with the exception of December) beginning in June and ending in February.
+Orientations are held at the Paradise Valley Unified School District Offices on 32nd Street, just south of Greenway Road, at 15032 N. 32nd Street, Phoenix 85032.

 To register for an upcoming orientation, please complete the online form using the link below.
 If one of these dates is not convenient for you, please check back.